Abdul Salam Arif: Death

 On 13 April 1966, Arif was killed in the crash of Iraqi Air Force de Havilland DH.104 Dove 1, RF392, in southern Iraq about 10 kilometres from Basra Airport, and was replaced as president by his brother Abdul Rahman.
 Reports at the time said Arif had died in a helicopter accident.
 Abd al-Rahman al-Bazzaz became acting president for three days, and a power struggle for the presidency occurred.
 In the first meeting of the Defense Council and cabinet to elect a president, Al-Bazzaz needed a two-thirds majority to win the presidency.
 Al-Bazzaz was unsuccessful, and Abdul Rahman Arif was elected president.
-He was viewed by army officers as weaker and easier to manipulate than his brother.
+He was viewed by army officers as weaker and more easy to manipulate than his brother.

 Family

 On 13 December 2004, Arif's daughter, Sana Abdul Salam, and her husband, Wamith Abdul Razzak Said Alkadiry, were shot dead in their home in Baghdad by unknown assailants.
 Rafal Alkadiry, their 22-year-old son, was kidnapped, and later killed.